 Maybe you doubt whether your prayers can really be effective, especially when you’re asking for the impossible or what seems unlikely.
 In the back of your mind you’re thinking, “will my prayer really make a difference?”
-Or, as one of my readers asks, “Can I move God?”
+Or, as one of my readers asked, “Can I move God?”

-These areas of the country need our big, bold prayers.
-But, I found myself becoming overwhelmed by the enormity of the disaster and questioning whether my small prayers could make a difference.
+I found myself becoming overwhelmed by the enormity of the disaster and questioning whether my small prayers could make a difference.
 I also questioned my ability to move God—that my faith wasn’t enough to move mountains.

 Power in Passionate Prayer